 Sedgwick Elementary School

-- Sedgwick Elementary School's student population of 88 students has declined by 5% over five school years.
+- Sedgwick Elementary School's student population of 104 students has grown by 16% over five school years.

 |Grades Offered||Grades Prekindergarten-8|